mg380/VesciclesMLDetection/README.md

 # Vescicle ML Detection
 ## Introduction
-In this project I attempt to implement and train a RCNN algorithm to identify dyed brain vesicles from images taken using an electron microscope at different magnification levels.
+In this project, I developed and trained a Region-based Convolutional Neural Network (RCNN) to identify dyed brain vesicles in electron microscope images captured at varying magnification levels.
+The objective was to demonstrate a proof of concept, exploring the adaptability of an RCNN—traditionally used for tasks like distinguishing between cats and dogs—to automate the detection of vesicles with high accuracy.
+Although the project is not intended as a fully operational solution, it successfully showcases the potential of leveraging RCNN architectures to address complex biomedical imaging challenges.

 Due to the sensitive nature of the images, only the pre-trained models have been pushed to this gitspace without the full set of training images, but only a small number of them are provided for testing.
 The untrained models can be found in the `models` folder, which is a submodule to the Tensorflow Model garden.

-The idea for this project, rather than present a final tool for this task, is to provide a proof of concept that a general RCNN use normally to identify the differences between cats and dogsm can be used towards the automatisartion of this task with high enough identification efficiency.

 I is iportant to note that this task only require **~80% identification efficiency** as the nature of the images makes perfect identification near impossible even for humans.